phatn/code-assignment/README.md

 1. Move all behaviors into interfaces
 2. Define implementations for those interfaces
 3. Inject (either constructor or setter method) implementation into subclasses

+#B1
+*Add Fish class that extends Animal
+*Implement Sing and Walk behaviors for Fish